-COLUMBUS, Ohio (AP) — Health officials say an 85-year-old Clermont County woman's fungal meningitis case marks Ohio's 18th illness linked to a larger outbreak and recalled steroid injections for back pain.
+COLUMBUS, Ohio (AP) — Health officials say a Fairfield County woman's fungal meningitis case marks Ohio's 17th illness linked to a larger outbreak and recalled steroid injections for back pain.

-The case is Clermont County's third, with other cases in Crawford, Franklin, Hamilton, Marion, Morrow, Union and Warren counties, as well as a Kentucky woman who got an injection in Ohio.
-All are adults and none have died.
+The other cases are tied to Clermont, Crawford, Franklin, Hamilton, Marion, Morrow, Union and Warren counties and a Kentucky woman who got an injection in Ohio.
+They involve adults, and none have died.

-Officials previously removed one woman from the list because the case no longer met the federal definition of this type of meningitis.
+Officials previously removed one woman from the list because the case no longer met the Centers for Disease Control and Prevention definition of this type of meningitis.

 Federal officials report more than 430 illnesses and 32 deaths in the outbreak linked to a specialty pharmacy that recalled its products.

-Officials say dozens of Ohio facilities received the products, while four Ohio clinics got the potentially contaminated steroids.
+Officials say dozens of Ohio facilities received the pharmacy's products.
+Four clinics in Ohio got the potentially contaminated steroids.